 - “What did you say?”

-- “You finally called, what took you so long?”
+- “You finally called.
+What took you so long?”
+(Yes, I get that)

 So many people answer the phone as if they are expecting a telesales person.
-With any one of the above answers, the conversation is over.
+With any one of the above answers, the interview is over.
 Why?
-Because at our company, we want people to answer every phone call like it is a customer on the line.
-We don’t want to train someone how to answer a phone.
+Because at most companies, we want people to answer every phone call like a customer is on the line.
+We shouldn’t have to train someone on how to answer a phone.

 Great answers sound like: